-The City’s General Municipal Election will be held on November 8, 2016, in consolidation with the Statewide General Election.
-Locally, there are three seats available on the La Palma City Council, with three candidates filing to run:
+The City’s General Municipal Election will be held on November 6, 2018, in consolidation with the Statewide General Election.
+Locally, there are two seats available on the La Palma City Council.

 La Palma will have seven polling places within City limits, however you must vote at your assigned location (unless dropping off an absentee ballot or a Vote-by-Mail ballot, those may be dropped off at any Orange County polling place).
 The polling locations are: